empowerID/empowernow_docs/docs/services/crud-service/secrets/index.md

 sidebar_label: Overview
 ---

+> Internal Only — This section contains implementation and operational details not intended for public distribution.
+Public pages should link here rather than restating content.

 This section describes the EmpowerNow Secrets Platform end‑to‑end, from executive overview down to API details and ops runbooks.

 Suggested reading order: